hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Ability is not what they request —
 >
-> Pay the admission — you,'re a welcome guest
+> Pay the admission — you're a welcome guest
 >
 > To run, and kick, and flounce about at ease
 >